This post may contain affiliate links. For more information, read my disclosure policy.

-Peanut Butter Donuts are baked donuts topped with a rich chocolate ganache glaze are easy to make and the best breakfast treat.
+Peanut Butter Donuts are an easy baked donut recipe topped with a rich chocolate ganache glaze are easy to make and the best breakfast treat.
 Chocolate and peanut butter is a classic combination, and they are amazing together in this easy baked donut recipe.
 You won’t miss the fried ones once you try this recipe!

 I know this because they make me unbelievably happy.
 I love a peanut butter anything, and I’ve reached a whole new level with this baked cake donut recipe.
 It’s simply the best – the glaze, the soft donuts, the peanut butter, the chocolate!
 All of it.